csluchen/harsanyinet/README.md

 ## How to use
 ### HarsanyiNet-CNN
-To train the model, you can run codes like the following:
+To train the model, you can use codes like the following:

 - CIFAR-10 dataset